elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 ## Roles and permissions

 A tenant admin can control user rights in a tenant by configuring user roles.
 A role is a user attribute that defines a set of permissions for the user.
-Contract roles define permissions for contract management, and workspace roles define permissions for tenant management.
+Tenant roles define permissions for tenant management, contract roles define permissions for contract management, and workspace roles define permissions for workspace management.

 The default **tenant role** is:

 *   **Tenant-Admin** - Users with this role can manage tenants, contracts and users.

+> Plese note that with `global.tenant.edit_roles` permission you can use `PATCH /v2/tenants/:tenantId/roles` funktion which allows to create a new role with permissions in a tenant scope.

 The default **contract roles** are: